 Rapa Nui on the corner of Villegas and Mitre – Ice cream and chocolate – At any ice cream shop, you must first pay at the cashier (Italian style) and then use your receipt to get served.

 While your out dining in Bariloche, try some Yerba Mate!
 It’s a caffeinated beverage similar to tea but has a distinct flavor and preparation style.
-It’s popular in several South American countries including Argentina, and is traditionally shared amongst friends from a gourd (or a cup called a mate, or “mah-tay”) using a metal straw with a strainer.
+It’s popular in several South American countries including Argentina and is traditionally shared amongst friends from a gourd (or a cup called a mate, pronounced “mah-tay”) using a metal straw with a strainer.

 If you like craft beer, you are in luck.
 Breweries abound in the Bariloche area, there are two on every corner downtown it seems.
 If you are a dark beer fan like I am, I highly recommend the Porter from Antares and the Black IPA from Manush, both of which are a block apart on Calle Elflein in the center.